rbatllet/private-blockchain/docs/TECHNICAL_DETAILS.md

  * @return ChainValidationResult containing detailed validation results, including:
  *         - isStructurallyIntact(): true if the blockchain structure is valid
  *         - isFullyCompliant(): true if all blocks are properly authorized
+ *         - getInvalidBlocks(): count (int) of blocks with structural issues
- *         - getInvalidBlocks(): list of blocks with structural issues
+ *         - getInvalidBlocksList(): list of blocks with structural issues
+ *         - getRevokedBlocks(): count (int) of blocks with authorization issues
- *         - getRevokedBlocks(): list of blocks with authorization issues
+ *         - getOrphanedBlocks(): list of blocks with authorization issues
  *         - getValidationReport(): detailed validation report
  *
  * @see ChainValidationResult for more information on the validation results